xperiandri/blazor-fluxor/docs/README.md

   - [Effects sample] - Fluxorizes `FetchData` page in the standard Visual Studio Blazor sample in order to demonstrate asynchronous reactions to actions that are dispatched.
   - [Redux dev tools integration] - Demonstrates how to enable debugger integration for the [Redux dev tools] Chrome plugin.
   - [Custom Middleware] - Demonstrates how to create custom Middleware to intercept actions etc.
+  - [Blazor Flight Finder] - A conversion of the official Blazor `Flight Finder` demo.

 ## What's new
+### New in 0.13.0
+ - Added state change observer pattern.
+Calling `SomeInjectedState.Changed(this, StateHasChanged)` in a component's `OnInit` method will subscribe to all state changes triggered by other components.
+ - Changed `IState.Current` to `IState.Value`
+ - Modified the official Blazor `Flight Finder` demo to use Fluxor.
+Status is incomplete but functional.
 ### New in 0.12.1
  - Changed the way Effects and Reducers work so the developer has more flexibility in chosing what they react to (descendant classes, implemented interfaces, etc)
 ### New in 0.12.0